radiantearth/stac-spec/extensions/projection/README.md

 **proj:centroid** - Coordinates representing the centroid of the item in the asset data CRS.
 Coordinates are defined in latitude and longitude, even if the data coordinate system does not use lat/long.

-**proj:shape** - An array of integers that represents the number of pixels in the most common grid used by the item's assets.
+**proj:shape** - An array of integers that represents the number of pixels in the most common pixel grid used by the item's assets.
 The number of pixels should be specified in Y, X order.
 If the shape is defined in an item's properties it is used as the default shape for all assets that don't have an overriding shape.